incoming-inc/ios-sdk/analytics-events.md

 ---
-title: Incoming iOS SDK - Analytics events
+title: Sourse iOS SDK - Analytics events
 layout: default
 ---

 ### Recording custom analytics events ###

-The Incoming SDK supports recording custom analytics events.
+The Sourse SDK supports recording custom analytics events.

 #### Setting an external user ID

-Setting an external user ID is useful to reconcile the Incoming analytics with another external analytics service, i.e. firebase.
+Setting an external user ID is useful to reconcile the Sourse analytics with another external analytics service, i.e. firebase.
-You can pass the external analytics service user ID to the Incoming SDK using the method
+You can pass the external analytics service user ID to the Sourse SDK using the method

 `[ISDKAppDelegateHelper setUserId:(nullable NSString *)userId]`

 #### Recording custom events

-To record custom, application-defined events in the Incoming analytics service, use the following method:
+To record custom, application-defined events in the Sourse analytics service, use the following method:

 ~~~~
  [ISDKAppdelegateHelper recordApplicationEvent:(nonnull NSDictionary *)parameters